wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

       }

+More resources on how these attributes are used, including version numbers Shuffleboard's plugin dependencies can be found `here <https://semver.org/>`_.

 Note the ``@Description`` annotation which is needed to tell the plugin loader the properties of the custom plugin class.
 Plugin classes are permitted to have a defualt constructor but it cannot take any arguments.